 Internal control reports, where available, on the systems and processes of the Company's service providers are reviewed at least annually and as appropriate and any findings discussed where appropriate.

-The Management Engagement Committee performed a review of all service providers in May 2022.
+The Management Engagement Committee performed a review of all service providers in May 2023.
 All were assessed to provide a satisfactory service to the Company.
-Internal controls reports were reviewed, no significant controls weaknesses were identified.